fernandorpardo/Time-Lapse-Camera/README.md

 ### REQUISITES
 You need to create a directory to store the capture files.
 It is recommended you create a RAM disk for better performance.

-In case you need guidance about how to create the RAM disk check instructions at www.iambobot.com Change the #define IMAGE_STORAGE_PATH in the .h file to point to your storage.
+In case you need guidance about how to create the RAM disk check instructions at www.iambobot.com

+Change the #define IMAGE_STORAGE_PATH in the .h file to point to your storage.

 ### USAGE
-Call TLCAM with the capture time period in milliseconds e.g.: ìtlcam 100î captures 10 images per second.
+Call TLCAM with the capture time period in milliseconds

+e.g.: ‚Äútlcam 100‚Äù captures 10 images per second.
 Limit is up to HW performance: camera and HW platform (Raspberry).

 Default working mode is QVGA (340 x 240) and MPEJ, when supported.
-Use parameter ëvgaí to change resolution to (640 x 480).
+Use parameter ‚Äòvga‚Äô to change resolution to (640 x 480).
-Type ìtlcamî to see usage information.
+Type ‚Äútlcam‚Äù to see usage information.

 ### LIMITATIONS
 Resolutions currently supported are VGA (640 x 480) and QVGA (340 x 240).

 YUV option needs some debugging.

 ### REFERENCES
-V4L capture code is based on the SW published by Jay Rambhia (https://gist.github.com/jayrambhia/5866483) JPEG decompression is based on the example by
+- V4L capture code is based on the SW published by Jay Rambhia (https://gist.github.com/jayrambhia/5866483)
-Kenneth Finnegan - A bare-bones example of how to use jpeglib to decompress a jpg in memory. (https://gist.github.com/PhirePhly/3080633)
+- JPEG decompression is based on the example by Kenneth Finnegan - A bare-bones example of how to use jpeglib to decompress a jpg in memory. (https://gist.github.com/PhirePhly/3080633)